elastic/beats/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added an entry in `CHANGELOG.next.asciidoc` or `CHANGELOG-developer.next.asciidoc`.

-## Breaking Change Mitigations
+## Disruptive User Impact

 <!--
-If this PR introduces a breaking change for end users, describe what changes they could make on their end to nullify or minimize the impacts of this change.
+Will the changes introduced by this PR cause disruption to users in any way?
+If so, please describe what changes users could make on their end to nullify or minimize this disruption.
 Consider impacts in related systems, not just directly when using Beats.
 -->

 ## Author's Checklist